-Your doctor may reduce your Xarelto dosage if you have problems with your liver or kidneys.
+Doctors may prescribe a lower Xarelto dosage than usual in adults who have liver or kidney problems.
 This is because these conditions may affect how your body responds to Xarelto.
 Specifically, you may have more side effects from the drug, or the drug may be less effective.

 If you have questions about adjustments to your Xarelto dosage, talk with your doctor or pharmacist.

 Below are answers to some frequently asked questions about Xarelto.